LLNL/mpibind/flux/README.md

 $ flux mini run -o verbose -n2 -c2 /bin/true
 ```
+--->

+### Flux shell plugins

-B. Create a job shell *initrc* file that will load the mpibind plugin from
+One can create a job shell `initrc` file that will load the mpibind plugin from
 the build directory.
 Let's call it `mpibind.lua`:

 ```